 Blanche T. Fine was a member of the KVAA from 1967 until her death in 1977.
 While she resided in Maine she was an active and loyal member of the art association, where she volunteered as a gallery “hostess” through the 60’s.
 She continued to support the KVAA after she and her husband retired to Flourtown, Pennsylvania.
 Blanche’s husband, Dr. Salem Fine, established the scholarship in her memory in 1978.

-Set up in the 1960’s by the board of the Kennebec Valley Art Association in Hallowell, the KVAA Memorial Scholarship was created as a way of honoring deceased members of the art association and their loved ones.
-Donations were made in the name of the following individuals over the years:
+Started in the 1960s by the board of directors of the Kennebec Valley Art Association (KVAA) in Hallowell, the fund was created as a way of honoring members of the art association and their loved ones.
+The fund was moved to the Maine Community Foundation in 2010 and now provides assistance to a graduating senior from Hall-Dale High School who is pursuing studies in the visual arts or in art education.
+Interested Hall-Dale students should enquire through the school Guidance Office.

-Lynn Fairbrother (age 15 at her death, she was the grand-daugher of Linwood Partridge)
+Lynn Fairbrother (age 15 at her death, she was the grand-daughter of founding member Linwood Partridge)

 Lura S. Titcomb